Marc Church: Professional career

 The Texas Rangers selected Church in the 18th round, with the 535th overall selection, of the 2019 Major League Baseball draft.
 Church signed with Texas for an over-slot $300,000 signing bonus.

 After signing, Church did not appear in an official game with a Rangers' affiliate in the 2019 season.
 Instead, he took part in a new program put in place by Texas for their newly drafted high school pitchers.
 The "de-load" program as the organization called it, emphasized building a foundation mentally and physically while resting the pitchers' bodies from a strenuous senior season and pre-draft showcase circuit.
 The players were put through a strength program and classroom work until the post-season fall instructional training started.
 He did not play in a game 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Church made his professional debut and spent the 2021 season with the Down East Wood Ducks of the Low-A East, going 3–1 with a 4.28 ERA and 49 strikeouts over 27 1/3 innings.
 He missed the second half of that season with elbow inflammation that did not require surgery.
 Church opened the 2022 season with the Hickory Crawdads of the High-A South Atlantic League, going 2–2 with a 2.91 ERA and 57 strikeouts over 34 innings.
 He was promoted to the Frisco RoughRiders of the Double-A Texas League on June 29, and struggled to a 1–3 record with a 7.20 ERA and 21 strikeouts over 15 innings.

 The Rangers invited Church to major league spring training as a non-roster player in 2023.
 Church returned to Frisco to open the 2023 season.
 He was promoted to the Round Rock Express of the Triple-A Pacific Coast League on May 23, after posting a 4.00 ERA with 31 strikeouts over 18 innings for Frisco.
 Over 44 innings for Round Rock, Church posted a 7–1 record with a 3.48 ERA and 48 strikeouts.
 On November 14, 2023, Texas added Church to their 40-man roster to protect him from the Rule 5 draft.

 Church was optioned to Triple–A Round Rock to begin the 2024 season.
 Church missed nearly 4 months of the season on the injured list with a right shoulder strain.
 In 17 games for the Express, he compiled a 3.22 ERA with 24 strikeouts across 22 1/3 innings pitched.
 On September 27, 2024, Church was promoted to the major leagues for the first time.

+Church made five appearances for the Rangers during the 2025 campaign, recording a 3.86 ERA with five strikeouts across 4 2/3 innings pitched.

+Church was optioned to Triple-A Round Rock to begin the 2026 season.
+After struggling to a 7.71 ERA across five appearances, Church was designated for assignment by the Rangers on April 15, 2026.
+He cleared waivers and was sent outright to Round Rock on April 22.